stefanvanburen/stefan.vanburen.xyz/content/blog/grpc-structlog.md

 +++

 [`structlog`](https://github.com/hynek/structlog) is a fantastic Python library for structured logging.
-One of it's best features, for the sake of request based applications, is threadlocal storage.
+One of it's best features, for the sake of request based applications, is thread-local storage.
 This allows for per-request variables to be bound to a logger that is local to the request, which further enhances debugging.

 I generally find that when paired with gRPC, the best method is a per-RPC decorator that deals with setting up the logging, amongst other things.